abpframework/abp/docs/en/Tutorials/Part-5.md

 ````

 Added code to the constructor.
 Base `CrudAppService` automatically uses these permissions on the CRUD operations.
 This makes the **application service** secure, but also makes the **HTTP API** secure since this service is automatically used as an HTTP API as explained before (see [auto API controllers](../API/Auto-API-Controllers.md)).

+> You will see the declarative authorization, using the `[Authorize(...)]` attribute, later while developing the author management functionality.

 {{if UI == "MVC"}}